|Kombucha starting fermentation

 Interesting advantage of SCOBY is that, similarly to another similar fermented drink called “kefir”, the kombucha fungus can be reused many times.
 To do this, you will need to keep it in its fermented liquid, so that it retains all of its health enhancing properties!

-Be healthy and drink kombucha:)fungus, green tea, health, health benefits, kombucha, kombucha tea, probiotics, scoby, tea, yeast
+If you have any questions, just ask in the comments below and I will gladly answer.Tags: fungus, green tea, health, health benefits, kombucha, kombucha tea, probiotics, scoby, tea, yeast